Growing Up: Live (film)

-Growing Up Live is a concert film by Hamish Hamilton and Peter Gabriel.
+Growing Up: Live is a concert film by Hamish Hamilton and Peter Gabriel.
 It features a live performance from Gabriel's 2003 "Growing Up" tour.
 The concert is notable for its dynamic set design by Robert Lepage.
-Also of note is the addition of Melanie Gabriel, his daughter, for backing vocals in this concert footage.
+Also of note is the inclusion of Melanie Gabriel, his daughter, for backing vocals during these concerts.
 Bonus features include Tony Levin's photo album selections and an interview with Peter Gabriel about the story of Growing Up.

+Audio album

 In 2019, the film was released as a live album for the first time ever on music streaming platforms and on vinyl.

 Background

-Gabriel spent part of 2002-2003 on tour in support of his album Up.
+Gabriel spent part of 2002–2003 on tour in support of his album Up.
 The tour, called the "Growing Up" tour, visited 32 cities across North America and Europe.
 The concert video and live album were taken from the performances over two nights in Milan in May 2003.
 Gabriel described the idea behind the staging of the concert: "Last time [for the Secret World tour] we had two stages, a male stage and a female stage, and they were representing different things, urban, rural and this time we have moved the axis vertically, and it’s a sky stage and an earth stage.
 The album title had been UP, so there was a certain logic to this vertical translation onto the stage."
 Performing guests for the show included The Blind Boys of Alabama, Dr Hukwe Zawose, Charles Zawose, Sevara Nazarkhan and the voice of Nusrat Fateh Ali Khan.